Scenes of crime officer

 You’ll usually need:

-- at least 5 GCSEs (A* to C) or equivalent, including English, maths and a science subject
+- at least 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, including English, maths and a science subject

 - a degree in forensic science or in a scientific subject like biological sciences or chemistry

 Many employers expect you to have previous experience in police work or a related field, like intelligence gathering and analysis.

 Experience of dealing with the public and working in sensitive situations would be useful.

 You’ll need colour-normal vision.

 The College of Policing has more information about becoming a scenes of crime officer.